 How clear do you want the picture to be?

-You need to think about what kind of video you want from your surveillance camera.
+You need to think about what kind of video you want from your outdoor surveillance camera.
 The higher resolution the camera has, the better the picture quality will be.
 For a good quality image you need at least 1080p, or even higher if you want crystal clear images.
 It depends if you are going to be studying the footage every day, or only if there is an issue.

 Do you need Night Vision?

 The most likely answer to this question is…yes.
-What’s the point of having a security camera that can’t capture images at night?
+What’s the point of having an outdoor security camera that can’t capture images at night?
 To get a high quality image you will need to buy a camera that has infrared technology.
-Most security cameras will have this, but if you want the highest possible quality image then you will need to buy one with a high number of infrared LEDs.
+Most outdoor security cameras will have this, but if you want the highest possible quality image then you will need to buy one with a high number of infrared LEDs.
 The more infrared LEDs you have the more range you will have with the night vision.

 How much do you want to spend?